Newbies think that you can’t profit from trading sports unless you’ve got prior knowledge of things like horses form.

-Cold trading on Betfair is done successfully by exploiting biases in the market or it’s participants consistently.
+Cold trading on Betfair is done successfully by exploiting biases in the market or its participants consistently.
 The aim of the game is to bet on a 50-50 situation where the odds of success are greater than 50%.

 Advantages can manifest themselves in many different ways; speed, emotion, short-term thinking, patience and many more.

 In order to find and use a bias to your advantage, it’s likely you will have to go against the grain somewhat.
 That old adage about watching the crowd, and then going the other way comes to mind.
-A primary example of this being the mainstream media sources.
+A primary example of this is mainstream media sources.
 Avoid following the herd of lemmings… bookmakers and the like promote tipsters for a reason.

 We’ve skimmed on a few hints towards finding a bias already, but more insightful information is retained on the products page.

 Alternatively, it’s worth using the search function on the sidebar of this page.
 Cold traders typically focus on charts, market information and efficient application of strategy.